Posted by Dayne Hudson in Muscle Building

 "In addition, load-dependent increases in m. gluteus maximus, vastus lateralis, m. vastus medius, m. vastus intermedius, and m. biceps femoris long head forces were often more pronounced during the split squat and step up than the squat across the range of loads used in this study."

-In English, this means that split squats work our glutes, quads (THREE of the four heads!), and long head of the hamstrings BETTER than squats.
+In simpler terms, this means that split squats work our glutes, quads, and long head of the hamstrings better than squats for muscle growth.

 But does that mean squats are out?

-Because they are still a vital exercise that allows you to really load up your quads and test them.
+Not at all - they're still a vital exercise that allows you to really load up your quads and test your strength.

 And the squats are still a multi-joint exercise that works our quads well.